Your dog just got diagnosed with diabetes and you’re not sure how to proceed. Your world just got a little smaller.

 Prep Time: 5 mins | Cook Time: 0 mins | Serving: 1 dog

-If you love making things from scratch, these homemade dog biscuits recipes pair perfectly with this bowl as a little after-dinner treat.
+If you love to make things from scratch, these homemade dog biscuits recipes will give your pooch a little after dinner treat.

 📸 Photo credit: Instagram @goldenboy_bravo